alexjmold/alexjmold-portfolio/src/pages/portfolio/saas-business.md

 ![Saas Platform mobile mock up](/img/portfolio/hmc-phone-mockup.jpg)

 I rewrote the entire weighting engine in order to work with all of the new structures I had put in place, and to simplify things as much as possible for extending to new systems.
-Which is exactly what happened a year or so later.
+Which is exactly what happened a year later.

 After the main internal app was released and battle tested, we decided to move on to creating a Shopify App to target that corner of the web.
 This is so that customers could get the same experience as our team in creating their own customer journeys, all from within their Shopify store.
 I oversaw the architecture and engineering for this.